gowthamrajk/JAVA-Design-Patterns/README.md

 This module consists of the Detailed definitions about the JAVA Design Patterns and their practical implementation through Codes.

-some of the Design Patterns available in JAVA are:
+some of the most used Design Patterns available in JAVA are:

 - Singleton Design Pattern
 - Factory Design Pattern